DynamoDS/RefineryPrimer/03-hello-GD-For-Revit/03-04_visualizing-results-in-GD-For-Revit.md

 After running a generative process, the results will be displayed in the Explore Outcomes dialog in both geometric form and through a series of charts or tables.
 All of the resulting views are connected and selecting an option in one view will highlight it in the other displays.

-If Dynamo is running in automatic mode in the background, selecting an option will also update the graph there so that it shows this design.

 ## Design Grid

 The design grid shows each option as a 3D geometrical thumbnail that can be individually rotated, zoomed and panned to explore the design in more detail.